17 Online Security Tips for Digital Nomads

 Online privacy has to do with the ability to control the information we reveal about ourselves on the internet and who can access it.
 We may be vulnerable to all types of cyber exploitation if online privacy is carelessly undermined or compromised.
 This may invariably lead to frustration and depression.

 The use of the internet with ever-increasing online activities makes digital security indispensable.
-Whether we operate privately from our closet or remotely as digital nomads the need to fix security loopholes cannot be overemphasized.
+Whether we operate privately from our closet or remotely as digital nomads, the need to fix security loopholes cannot be overemphasized.
 Technological innovations have transcended generations.

 However, these are not without their security implications.
-As we carry out activities on the internet, sensitive and private information may be hijacked by cybercriminals who may cash in on the loose security structure to steal such private information or infiltrate our device.
+As we carry out activities on the internet, sensitive and private information may be hijacked by cybercriminals who may cash in on the loose security structure to steal such private information or infiltrate our devices.
 This is why the notion of security fortification for digital nomads becomes imperative.
 In this article, we shall discuss 17 online security tips for digital nomads.

 Who is a Digital Nomad?

 In fact, research has shown that a greater percentage of employees work remotely in many contemporary societies.
 Digital nomads have the freedom to work at their own pace.
-All that you require is a smartphone or a laptop with an internet connection.
-With this he or she is set to go online, operating many miles away from office or home.
+All you require is a smartphone or a laptop with an internet connection.
+With this, he or she is set to go online, operating many miles away from the office or home.
 However, the benefits or privileges which are enjoyed by digital nomads, are paid for by the security hazards which they face.

 What are the Security Hazards for Digital Nomads?

-Here we are going to attach an infographic, the infographic presents the top 17 online privacy and security tips for digital nomads.
+Here we are going to attach an infographic; the infographic presents the top 17 online privacy and security tips for digital nomads.

 10 Tips for Nomads’ Online Digital Security